gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-gpgpu.md

 // dst is now [2, 4, 6, 8, 10, 12];
 ```

-## In WebGL the index or ID of the pixel who's value you're being asked to provide is called `gl_FragCoord`
+## In WebGL the index or ID of the pixel whose value you're being asked to provide is called `gl_FragCoord`

 ```js
 let outColor;